 You can do it too.

 If you haven’t already, I encourage you to talk to your spouse and get on the same page regarding a grocery budget.
-This short series on creating a frugal grocery budget will walk you through the first steps, and when you subscribe, you get 5 pages of printables to help you with those steps.
+This post on creating a frugal grocery budget will walk you through the first steps.
+You Need a Budget Software helps us stay on track with our spending.